Kruk2/jasna/README.md

 jasna --stream
 ```

+On Windows, streaming uses the same file as the app: `jasna.exe --stream`.
+There may be no separate `jasna-cli.exe`.

 ### Stash Integration

 Jasna can be used inside [Stash](https://github.com/stashapp/stash) through a custom Stash fork.
 Play a scene and Stash launches Jasna automatically, processing as you watch.
 Seeking works.